Luis Phelipe: Politehnica Iași

 On 29 June 2023, Phelipe signed a two-year deal with Romanian side Politehnica Iași, newly promoted to the Liga I. He scored his first goals on 30 July, his double helping to a 3–1 away league win over defending champion Farul Constanța.

 FCSB

 On 8 December 2023, Iași chairman Cornel Șfaițer announced that Phelipe would be transferred to fellow league club FCSB for €200,000 and 20% interest when the winter transfer window opens.
 The move was confirmed by FCSB on 24 December.

 Sheriff Tiraspol

 On 23 January 2025, Phelipe joined Moldovan Super Liga club Sheriff Tiraspol.

+Loan to Lee Man

+On 1 August 2026, Phelipe joined Hong Kong Premier League club Lee Man on a loan move for the 2026–27 season.

 Style of play

 Phelipe excels as an attacking midfielder and is versatile enough to play various offensive positions, including as a main striker.
 However, his preferred role is on the wing.
-Known for his technical skills, he can easily beat opponents one-on-one and disrupt defenses with his precise passing.
+Known for his technical skills, he can easily beat opponents one-on-one and disrupt defences with his precise passing.
 His delicate frame makes him a frequent target for tackles, sometimes taking him out of play.
-Additionally, Phelipe finds it more challenging to assist in defense when playing on the wing compared to a central position.
+Additionally, Phelipe finds it more challenging to assist in defence when playing on the wing compared to a central position.